jmanthony3/Archimedes/docs/research/materials-science.md

 ### Crystal Structures
 #### Fundamental Concepts
 - Atom/Ion arrangement classifies materials.
-- [[crystal-structures]] have a motif, which is then repeated throughout the material by atoms bonding to their nearest neighbor.
+- #crystal-structure have a motif, which is then repeated throughout the material by atoms bonding to their #nearest-neighbor.
-- Many types of [[crystal-structures]] exist, but will stick to metals for now.
+- Many types of #crystal-structure exist, but will stick to metals for now.
-- A [[crystal-lattice]] is the 3D arrangment of the _atomic hard-sphere model_.
+- A #crystal-lattice is the 3D arrangment of the _atomic hard-sphere model_.

 #### Unit Cells
-- [[unit-cell]] is the lattice motif within a solid material.
+- #unit-cell is the lattice motif within a solid material.
-- >The [[unit-cell]] is the basic structural unit or building block of the crystal structure and defines the crystal structure by virtue of its geometry and the atom positions within. <cite> Callister
+- >The #unit-cell is the basic structural unit or building block of the crystal structure and defines the crystal structure by virtue of its geometry and the atom positions within. <cite> Callister

 #### Metallic Crystal Structures
 - Because atomic bonding is metallic and non-directional, these crystal structures have high atomic packing factors and many nearest neighbors.
-- Metals are commonly found in the [[fcc]], [[bcc]], and [[hcp]] lattice types.
+- Metals are commonly found in the #fcc, #bcc, and #hcp lattice types.

 ##### The Face-Centered Cubic Crystal Structure
 -